krair/cloud-tools/backups/README.md

 #### Single Repo

-If you only have a single repo, you can set it permanently by either adding at the end of your user's `~/.bashrc` file:
+If you only have a single repo, by default, the scripts will look for the companion files in the same directory as the scripts.
+If you have the files in another directory, you can set the directory where they reside permanently by either adding at the end of your user's `~/.bashrc` file:

 ```
 export REPO_DIR=/home/user/restic